PawelK2012/go-crud/README.md

 # GO CRUD API

-This is an example of simple GO API TO DO App build with repository pattern.
+This is an example of simple GO ***TO DO*** App build with repository pattern.
+Fell free to use it as an template for yor non prod personal project!

+### Keywords
+- GO Server
-- Server API
+- API
 - CRUD
 - Postgress
 - Repository pattern
+- Unit test

 ## How to start project